Mac mini (Mid 2010)

 • size: 1.4 x 7.7 x 7.7 in/36 x 197 x 197 m

-• weight: 3.0 lb./1.37 kg
+• Weight: 3.0 lb./1.37 kg

-• power: 85W internal power supply
+• Power supply: 85W internal power supply

 • PRAM battery: 3V CR2032 lithium